-To capitalise on this enormous opportunity, it’s crucial that restaurant businesses develop customised, integrated online ordering systems and online ordering software that fit their brand.
-Set yourself up for success by prioritising customer personalisation and streamlining the (digital) ordering process.
+To capitalize on this enormous opportunity, it’s crucial that restaurant businesses develop customized, integrated online ordering systems and online ordering software that fit their brand.
+Set yourself up for success by prioritizing customer personalization and streamlining the (digital) ordering process.

 To learn more about online ordering, talk to the team at TASK and invest in world-class restaurant technology to help your business soar.